 - A deep, soft surface will cushion falls and prevent many injuries.

-- Provide a loose-fill surface, such as sand or wood chips, of 15 to 30 centimetres (six to 12 inches) deep under swings, climbers and slides.
+- Provide a loose-fill surface, such as sand or wood chips, under swings, climbers and slides.
+Fill should be at least 15 to 30 centimetres (six to 12 inches) deep, depending on size of equipment.

 - Higher equipment needs deeper surfacing.